shorooq-hummdi/Archer-csv-injection-command-exec/README.md

 5. Open the CSV: The user opens the downloaded CSV file in a spreadsheet application (e.g., Microsoft Excel, LibreOffice, Google Sheets).

 6. Trigger execution: The spreadsheet interprets the cell starting with = as a formula and executes the embedded command (e.g., launching calc.exe).

-Scope of Vuln: Although this example uses the Device Registration form, any form field in the system that is exported to CSV without proper escaping can be exploited in the same way.